Puff pastry cheese straws

 Open your puff pastry packet, and lay your pastry on your kitchen counter or a chopping board.
 Note here that I don’t suggest flouring the surface.
 Because we want to use the parchment paper that comes with the pastry.

 This way, we can work faster and simpler.

 Lay the pastry horizontally lengthwise, and spread the cream cheese halfway through the pastry on the right end.
 Then sprinkle the grated hard cheese and cheddar cheese generously on top of cream cheese.
 Leave about a tablespoon of each cheese for the topping.

 Carefully pick the left end of the pastry and fold it over to the right to cover the cheese.
 Press gently and roll out with a rolling pin until you get a thinner pastry with almost double size.

-Now, cut the pastry in half, then in strips for each side.
-I cut mine in 8 for each side so I ended up with 16 strips.
+Cut the pastry in half, then in strips for each side.
+I cut mine in 8 for each side, so I ended up with 16 strips.

 Lastly, you want to brush the eggwash over each pastry and top it up with the remaining cheese.

 Bake the cheese straws for 15 minutes at 392°F/ 200°C or gas mark 7 until they are golden brown and crispy.